Software

 • AutoStakkert for stacking moon images (Windows only)

 • RC-Astro GradientXTerminator.
-For PixInsight and Photoshop
+For PixInsight and Photoshop.
+Irons out unwanted gradients.

 • RC-Astro BlurXTerminator (for PixInsight only): Excellent software for sharpening.
+Performs ‘deconvolution’ or sharpening and makes imperfect stars round.

-• StarStax for star streaks
+• StarStax for creating star streaks

 Plate Solving

-I started out using three-star alignment to tell the telescope where it was pointing before directing it to slew to a target.
+I started out using old school three-star alignment to tell the telescope where it was pointing before directing it to slew to a target.
 This was fiddly and took up valuable minutes that could be spent capturing sub-frames.
-Matching the exact framing with a previous session on the target was a real headache.
+Matching the exact framing with a previous session on the target was a headache.
 And when it came to meridian flips and re-framing, even more time was wasted.